 Self-sufficiency and effectiveness in locating, evaluating and employing good quality research information is an important life and career skill.

 Manchester Metropolitan University Library's InfoSkills run workshops to help your studies throughout the year.
-You can find more information on the workshops below, and you can find upcoming dates on our Eventbrite page or in the calendar on this page.
+You can find more information on the workshops below.

 Not only does EndNote order and organise the references that you use during your academic life, but it can take the pain out of referencing by inserting citations and references in the exact way your tutor has requested.
 So if you forget where your italics and fullstops go, learning EndNote can take the pain out of your reference list.